 Stop “Boosting” Posts!

 “But it’s so easy!” – You’ve caught yourself saying.
 And you’re not alone.
-Millions of page managers use the ‘Boost Post’ button to increase their post reach.
+Hundreds of thousands of page managers use the ‘Boost Post’ button to increase their post reach.
 It makes it super easy run a campaign.
-Just set the general targeting (to your page’s users and the location), then the total budget for the promotion.
+Just set the general targeting (to your page’s users and location), then the total budget for the promotion.
 BAM, it’s running until budget or time runs out.
 It’s so simple and fast!
 So what’s wrong?

 Every time you “boost” a post, a kitten dies.
 Probably this one.

-Measuring success with this method becomes a challenge.
-Facebook offers far superior targeting options if you use Power Editor (Facebook’s ad management tool) to set up your ad campaigns rather than depending on the limited options available through your page.
+On the other hand, Facebook offers far superior targeting options if you use their self-serve ad tool or Power Editor to set up your ad campaigns rather than depending on the limited options available through your boost button.

-When you create more precise targets for each ad, you can better determine which audience is performing (engaging/clicking/converting) best for your business.
-This allows you to reach the audience that is going to remain engaged and interested in your page.
-That’s the point, right?
-One of my favorite parts of online paid advertising is the ability to manage your spend efficiently; this applies to Facebook promoted posts just the same.
+When you create precise targets for each ad, you can better determine which audience is performing (engaging/clicking/converting) best for your business.
+That’s the point, isn’t it?
+Getting the most for your marketing dollars.
+One of our favorite parts of online paid advertising is the ability to manage that budget efficiently; boosting Facebook posts takes that opportunity away from you.

 - Separate ads by age and gender